 The program in Chinese studies offers a host of study abroad opportunities throughout the academic year and every summer.
 UC Denver has ongoing programs in Beijing and Taipei, as well as an association with Yunnan University in Kunming.
 Study abroad programs of five weeks to one year in length may be arranged, and program faculty can help students enroll in intensive Chinese language programs in Taiwan or on the mainland.
 Students pursuing the minor in Chinese language and area studies are encouraged to complete the program with a period of residence and study in China.

 The minor requires a total of 21 credit hours.
 A minimum of 15 credit hours must be taken from Downtown Campus faculty.
 All courses must be completed with a grade of C (2.0) or better.

-All students must complete the following three courses:
+All students must complete the following two courses:

 - CHIN 1010, Beginning Chinese I (five credit hours)